Hidden long-range correlations in the ion distribution at the graphite / [bmim][NTf$_2$] electrified interface: Results

-Also in this case, repeating the simulated annealing after randomising the pairing of ions results in a set of ion pairs whose overlap with any previous one is very sizeble.
+Also in this case, repeating the simulated annealing after randomising the pairing of ions results in a set of ion pairs whose overlap with any previous one is very sizeable.
 In fact, the overlap seems to be even stronger than in the neutral case, perhaps suggesting that the minimum energy basin is slightly narrower and somewhat simpler for charged interfaces than for the neutral ones.

-A quantitative assessment of the dipoles' alignemenmt along $x$ is given in Fig.~\ref{ax}, showing the average dipole moment along the directions parallel andnormal to the interface.
-The data reported in this figure refer to which is displayed in Fig.~\ref{ax} (b) for the sample illustrated in Fig.~\ref{sigma}, having $\sigma=2$ surface charge density on the graphite electrodes.
-It is apparent that the distribution of the $d_x$ component of the dipole moment does not vanish over the entire with of the capacitor.
+A quantitative assessment of the dipoles' alignment along $\hat{x}$ is given in Fig.~\ref{ax}, showing the average dipole moment density along the directions parallel and normal to the interface.
+The data reported in this figure refer to the dipole configurations shown in Fig.~\ref{sigma}.
+Panel (a) in Fig.~\ref{ax}, in particular, refers to the $\sigma=0$ sample in Fig.~\ref{sigma}, while Panel (b) in Fig.~\ref{ax} refers to the $\sigma=2$ $e/nm^{2}$ sample in the same Fig.~\ref{sigma}.
+The $\langle d_y \rangle$ and $\langle d_z \rangle$ components of the dipoles, on average, vanish across the whole capacitor in both samples.
+Again in both samples, the $\langle d_x\rangle$ component is affected by the presence of the interface over a short contact layer of sub-nanometric width.
+The important novelty is that $\langle d_x\rangle$ does not vanish well inside the [bmim][NTf$_2$] layer in the $\sigma=2$ $e/nm^{2}$ case.